paul-friedl/paul-friedl.github.io/README.md

 ## Work
 ### Teaching
+"Law in the Age of Algorithms: Interdisciplinary Investigations" [[Syllabus](./litaoa_friedl_syllabus.pdf)], Humboldt Summer University 2022
+Seminar "Constitutional Law II" (fundamental rights law) Seminar "Constitutional Law I" (law of state institutions)

 ### Academic

 ## Misc
 **Music** is life, which is why I really like it.
-If you're looking for playlists that include both annoyingly good radio pop and 17-minute-ambient-pieces, you might like [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=3aeb89b1858a40ca) or [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=7776dffff54341b7).
+If you're looking for a playlist that includes both annoyingly wonderful radio pop and 17-minute-ambient-pieces, you might like [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=3aeb89b1858a40ca) or [this one](https://open.spotify.com/playlist/23SfFqM1jvFDVQvM2KLU1S?si=7776dffff54341b7).

 **Movies**, too, are life and sometimes when I watch one I list and review it [here](https://mubi.com/users/11360000).